 • Integrating how we meet physical and behavioral health needs so that healthcare focuses on the whole person

 • Improving how we pay for services by rewarding quality over quantity

-OCH engages primary care providers, behavioral health providers, community based organizations, and social service providers to join us in mission-driven collaboration to better meet the health needs of Clallam, Jefferson, and Kitsap Counties.
+OCH contracts with primary care providers, behavioral health providers, community based organizations, and social service providers to better meet the health needs of Clallam, Jefferson, and Kitsap Counties.

 In just six months, the Port Angeles Community Paramedicine program has seen a 50% decrease in EMS calls and transports to the Emergency Room after initial contact with the Community Paramedic.